7 Organizational Culture Factors’ Influence on Ethical Decision-Making and Management

 Conclusion on Cultural Dimensions

 There is no one “best” type of corporate culture.
-How these cultural traits should be expressed in order to be effective depends a lot on the industry the company is in, its competitors practices and the company’s need to compete against them, and the amount and type of change in the PESTEL factors.
+How these cultural traits should be expressed in order to be effective depends a lot on the industry the company is in, its competitors practices, and the company’s need to compete against them, and the amount and type of change in the PESTEL factors.

-It is also important many organizations actually exhibit more than one culture.
+It is also important to recognize that many organizations actually exhibit more than one culture.
 These are called subcultures.
 For example, the sales department may be high in aggressiveness and low in attention to detail, whereas marketing is more team-oriented, people-oriented, and less focused on detail.
 Subcultures can also be different based on the geographic region of the company.
 For instance, the western Canadian region of a company may be more balanced in their outcome and people orientation than the eastern Canadian region’s workers.

 This uniqueness in subcultures and the customized manner in which all companies express these traits allows there to be countless combinations of the traits, or countless types of organizational cultures.
 When thinking about how these dimensions relate to ethical decision-making and management, there are some traits that facilitate ethics more readily.
 These will be discussed in this chapter’s section, “Culture Factor – Ethical Nature of Organizational Culture.”